D Block (film): Theatrical

 The title of the film and the first look poster of the film were unveiled by director Pandiraj via his Twitter account on 21 July 2021.
 In January 2022, the film was given a "U/A" certificate by Central Board of Film Certification and the trailer was released by Nelson Dilipkumar, Lokesh Kanagaraj and Venkat Prabhu.

 Home media

 The satellite rights of the film were sold to Colors Tamil.
-The movie was made available to stream on Amazon Prime Video from August 1 2022.
+The movie was made available to stream on Amazon Prime Video on August 1, 2022.